 In addition to the HyperAdapt range (dedicated to streetwear), Nike also sells a FlyEase range of medical wear and athletic shoes for men, women, and kids.

-FlyEase shoes include prominent features such as easy close and accessible open, adjustability for several foot sizes and shapes, and step-in the heel.
+FlyEase shoes include prominent features such as easy close and accessible opening, adjustability for several foot sizes and shapes, and step-in heel.

 The FlyEase, lace-free closure system includes a wraparound zipper that comes with a convenient hook-and-loop strap that provides a secured fit with a single motion.

-Their range of products has the potential to make a dramatic difference for people that would like to remain independent, comfortable, active, and fashionable.
+Their range of products can make a dramatic difference for people who would like to remain independent, comfortable, active, and fashionable.
 They specialize in clothing items for ALS, Parkinson’s, stroke, and multiple sclerosis.

 The brand provides three options: